Chongqing Jiangbei International Airport: Airport expansion

 The fifth phase of expansion for Jiangbei Airport is currently underway.
-It is expected to include a new terminal, namely T3B, designed by Zaha Hadid Architects and CSWADI, and a fourth runway.
+It is expected to include a new terminal, namely T3B and a fourth runway.
+The satellite terminal is designed by Zaha Hadid Architects and CSWADI, with interior design later updated by Nordic Office of Architecture.
+The terminal will be connected via underground air-side monorail.
 This phase will be finished in the mid-2020s.

 Note: Remote bays include the ones that serve the air freighters.

 Surge in cargo traffic

 Cargo traffic increased at an average rate of 14% in the first six months of 2011, driven by exponential growth in international cargo.
 International cargo/mail volumes increased by 12 times from 2010 levels in the first half of 2011, to more than 9000 tonnes.
 In the second half of 2011, this growth rate is expected to be maintained, with Hewlett-Packard, Asus and other brands of large international IT production capacity supporting the increase, to an anticipated 60,000 to 80,000 tonnes of international cargo throughout the whole year.

 New international routes

 Before 2010, Chongqing Jiangbei International Airport's international destinations all terminated in East and Southeast Asia, including direct flights to Tokyo (has stop-over in Beijing or Shanghai), Seoul, Singapore, Bangkok, Phuket, Siem Reap, etc. In 2011, Qatar Airways opened a new route to Doha.
-Finnair’s services to Helsinki would later be added in 2012.
+Finnair’s services to Helsinki were later added in 2012.

-With the new T3A terminal in operation since August 2017, the airport has had multiple new international routes with non-stop flights to London, Dubai, Los Angeles, New York, Sydney, Melbourne, Rome, Paris, Budapest, etc.

-T3A Terminal and the third runway of Chongqing Jiangbei International Airport started operation at 06:00 on 29 August 2017.
-In the meantime, T1 was temporarily closed, T2 serve only domestic flights operated by Sichuan Airlines, West Airlines, Huaxia Airlines and Spring Airlines, and the remaining flights were transferred to T3A.
+With the new Terminal 3A in operation since August 2017, the airport has had multiple new international routes with non-stop flights to London, Dubai, Sydney, Rome, Milan, Paris, Budapest, etc. T3A and the third runway of Chongqing Jiangbei International Airport started operation at 06:00 on 29 August 2017.
+In the meantime, T1 was temporarily closed, T2 serve only domestic flights operated by Sichuan Airlines, West Airlines, China Express and Spring Airlines, and the remaining flights were transferred to T3A.
 In addition, the airport operates a free trans-shipment shuttle between T2 and T3A in a 24-hour operation.